GoogleCloudPlatform/genai-databases-retrieval-app/docs/run_app.md

 ##  Before you begin

-1. Make sure you've [deployed and running Toolbox locally](../README.md#toolbox-setup).
+1. Make sure you have [deployed and running Toolbox locally](../README.md#toolbox-setup).

-1. Make sure you've [setup and initialized your Database](../README.md#database-setup).
+1. Make sure you have [setup and initialized your Database](../README.md#database-setup).